 She writes on arts, culture, literature, and politics.
-Her essays, criticism, and reportage have appeared in The Caravan, Open, Mint-Lounge, The Hindu BLink, and Words Without Borders, among other publications.
+Her essays, criticism, and reportage have appeared in The Caravan, Open, Mint-Lounge, The Hindu BLink, Firstpost and Words Without Borders, among other publications.
 Her poetry has been published in journals such as Indiana Review, Hayden's Ferry Review, and Prelude.
 Between 2015-2017 Poorna served as the India Editor-at-large for the international online quarterly, Asymptote, and co-curated the journal's first special feature on Indian language poetry in English translation.
-In 2018, Poorna was awarded the Srinivas Rayaprol Poetry Prize for young Indian poets.
+In 2018, she was awarded the Srinivas Rayaprol Poetry Prize for young Indian poets.

 At the age of seven, Poorna began training in the classical Indian dance form Bharatanatyam, before extending her training to contemporary dance and post-modern techniques.
 Her choreographic works frequently cross disciplines but are rooted in formal investigations of the body.
 Her works have shown in both India and the US, most recently at noted Indian arts spaces such as 1 Shanthi Road Studio/Gallery, Chatterjee & Lal, G5A Foundation for Contemporary Culture, and Serendipity Arts Festival.
 She was a recipient of the 2018 danceWEB scholarship at ImPulsTanz - Vienna International Dance Festival.

 Poorna holds a BA, summa cum laude, in Dance-Theatre and English from Mount Holyoke College (USA).
 She divides her time between Bangalore and Mumbai.